 Corsair STRAFE RGB vs. Razer BlackWidow Chroma

 Below is a breakdown of the most important features and differences between the STRAFE RGB and BlackWidow Chroma.
-It should also be noted that the MSRP for the STRAFE is $20 less than the BlackWidow currently.
+It should also be noted that the MSRP for the STRAFE is $20 less than the BlackWidow (on average).

 |Corsair STRAFE RGB||RGB||Cherry, various||NKRO||No||Wrist rest|